evancolewright/HeadDrops/README.md

 ------------ | -------------
 headdrops.guarantee | This permission guarantees the drop of a player head

+### Configuration
+The configuration file is pretty self-explanatory.
+Everything is heavily commented to ensure that you understand exactly what you are doing.
+If you have questions, please PM me on Spigot.

 ### API
 Although minimal, the plugin does come with a single event that you can hook into.
 This event is fired when a player drops their head.
 An example of that event is below.
 ```